24 April 2013

 of the saviors of the victim?

-Why aren't we both injured by the gunshot
+Why aren't we both injured by a bullet from your gun

 And if we are injured, then to forgive each other.